academe/omnipay-helcim/README.md

 it is used.

 The API has a single token defined for it.
 You would never allow end users to see that token, as it gives full access to the API.
 It is just used for back-end operations.
+This token can be renewed any time there is a suspician it may have been compromised.

 When running in Hosted Page mode, each form has its own token.
 Those tokens *are* visible to end users when those users are redirected to the form(s).